Do you want to learn how to make your own homemade eyeshadow primer? Keep reading to learn how!

-For this reason, I feel like I have perfected the process of putting on makeup in a short amount of time, that needs to last all day.
+For this reason, I feel like I have perfected the process of putting on makeup that needs to last all day, in a short amount of time.
 One of my secrets to keeping eyes looking great is to use a homemade eyeshadow primer.

 Make it or Buy it?